CPSC-455-Summer-2022/WixHub_Project_S22/README.md

 ## Team Contributions

 ### Josh Tillson - i4i2b
-- Responsible for the development, aligning, response/error handling and debugging all of the Express.js server.
+- Responsible for the development, architecture, infrastructure, alignment, response/error handling and debugging all of the Express.js server.
-- Collaborated with Weichong on MongoDB schemas.
+- Collaborated with Weichong on MongoDB schemas and populating the question_stepper with data.
 - Generated all default data for Users, Destinations and Questions.
 - Developed the project documentation (README & SwaggerUI).
 - Created the service structure (functions that call the server endpoints).
-- Collaborated with Ronin on the Redux store and thunks structure.
-- Aided in the debugging of frontend components.
+- Collaborated with Ronin on the Redux store and thunks structure and aided in the debugging of frontend components.

 ### Ronin Cunningham - m0c2b
 - Responsible for the development, infrastructure, architecture, and debugging all of the central components of the frontend